Skyfighter64/ALUP-Lightshow/README.md

 See 'example.json' for an example lightshow with two devices.

 ## Logging/debugging:
 We use the python logging module.
-To specify the log level, change the level in `lightshow.py`
+To specify the log level, change the level in `lightshow.py` or use the command line arguments if available